-In real settings, provenance-aware policies are likely to be applied in conjunction with some forms of attribute-based policies since provenance alone usually are not enough to be used for access control decision.
+In real settings, provenance-aware policies are likely to be applied in conjunction with some forms of attribute-based policies since provenance alone usually is not enough for access control decision.
 For example, consider a policy that a user can grade a homework and see its owner if and only if the user's position is a professor and the user did not previously review the homework.
 Here, we can view position as a general attribute that could have a string of 'professor' as its value.
 The facts that both its owners and the user did not previously review the homework are provenance items involved in the policy.
-So it is desirable to specify and enforce both provenanceaware policies and generic attribute-based policies in a unified manner.
+So it is desirable to specify and enforce both provenance-aware policies and generic attribute-based policies in a unified manner.